mhered/sevillabot/RPi_setup_foxy.md

 Hurray!
 Can control motor over ROS2 with PC and bot in foxy!!

-And then, following the instructions in https://github.com/mhered/manolobot/blob/main/Quick-start-guide.md I can control the robot with a gamepad!!
+And then, following the instructions in [Quick Start Guide](./Quick-start-guide.md) you can control the robot with a gamepad.

 ## Camera